bajrariya/signup_automation_task/README.md

-Project Name : Signup Automation Script.
+1.Project Name : Signup Automation Script.

-Project Description:This project automates the signup process on a website or web application.
+2.Project Description:This project automates the signup process on a website or web application.
 Instead of filling out all the fields (like name, email, password, etc.) manually, this script automatically does it for you using browser automation tools.

-Tools & Technologies Used:
+3.Tools & Technologies Used:

 a.Python– main programming language.